The "Berliner Nachtungen" is an interdisciplinary seminar series about the night, that happens during the night (or at least in the evening).

 Previous Nachtungen

-#33 Kyriaki Papantoniou, Medical University of Vienna, Austria: Night shift work & cancer risk: is there a link?
+#33 Kyriaki Papantoniou, University of Vienna, Austria: Night shift work and cancer: is there a link?

 #32 Robert Shaw, Newcastle University, UK: Gaming Landscape, Darkness and the Urban Night